About Theater Emory

-Founded in 1982, Theater Studies and Theater Emory make up a collaborative whole.
-Their shared artistic faculty/staff pursue theater both as an integral part of a liberal arts education and as a site of serious inquiry.
+Theater Emory as the producing organization and Theater Studies as the academic program, make up the collaborative whole of Theater at Emory.
+Our shared artistic faculty and staff pursue theater both as an integral part of a liberal arts education and as a site of serious inquiry.

 Unlike many pre-professional conservatory programs, Theater Studies requires academically rigorous study in a wide variety of sub-disciplines of theater; our teaching happens in classrooms, in tutorial conferences, in scenic and technical shops, in rehearsal halls, in unexpected hallway conversations, and in performances.

-Theater Emory, as a resident professional company, serves as a laboratory for faculty artistic research as well as for Theater Studies courses (students can be involved in many capacities and auditions are open to any student).
-This unusual partnering of undergraduates with adventurous professional artists in residence creates distinctive opportunities: to link theory and practice; to let mature artists and gifted students inspire each other; and to make theater in which young artists and seasoned professionals bring their unique perspectives to the questions posed in the plays.
+Theater Emory focuses on student involvement in many capacities from technical to acting, with auditions open to any student.
+This unique partnering of undergraduates with professional artists in residence creates distinctive opportunities: to link theory and practice; to let mature artists and gifted students inspire each other; and to make theater in which young artists and seasoned professionals bring their unique perspectives to the questions posed in the plays.